Supervisor/superlance/docs/memmon.rst

 Example Configuration 4
 #######################

-This configuration causes :command:`memmon` to restart any process meetig the same requirements as in `Example Configuration 2`_ with one difference:
+This configuration causes :command:`memmon` to restart any process meeting the same requirements as in `Example Configuration 2`_ with one difference:

 The email will only be sent if the process' uptime is less or equal than